 Do you experience jaw pain on a regular basis?
 Whatever the cause of the pain, jaw pain can have a significant impact on your daily life - from eating to talking and from sleeping to relaxing.
 Fortunately, chiropractic offers a holistic treatment method that can provide relief.
 Indeed, jaw pain is rarely an isolated problem, so it is crucial to look at the complete picture and not just focus on the jaw area.
 That's why at The Family Chiropractor we look further, investigating the total interplay of your posture, sleeping posture, the health of your nervous system, muscles and lifestyle.

-In this blog, we describe different types of jaw pain (such as jaw pain from stress, jaw pain from colds or jaw pain on one side) and explain how a chiropractor can help with jaw pain symptoms.
-We also give tips of things you can do yourself to complement your treatment to relieve the symptoms of jaw pain.
+In this blog, we describe different types of jaw pain (such as jaw pain caused by stress, a cold or jaw pain on one side) and explain how a chiropractor can help with jaw pain complaints.
+We also provide tips on things you can do yourself to supplement your treatment and relieve the symptoms of jaw pain.
 Do you still have questions after reading this blog?
 Remember that you can always contact with us!

 Different types of jaw pain